Skip to content

 • Output node: False

-The AdjustRect node is designed to adjust the dimensions and position of a rectangle based on specified modifiers and rounding modes.
-It abstracts the complexity of geometric transformations, offering a streamlined way to recalibrate rectangle coordinates for various applications.
+The AdjustRect node is designed to modify the dimensions of a rectangle based on specified parameters, ensuring the new rectangle adheres to certain constraints like center alignment and size adjustments.
+It abstracts the complexity of geometric transformations, offering a straightforward way to recalibrate rectangle dimensions for various applications.

 Input types